s4piru/Arduino-ODML/README.md

 ## TODO

-Connect to a camera (Arducam Mini) to Arduino nano 33 BLE to implement real-time inference.
+Connect a camera (Arducam Mini) to Arduino nano 33 BLE to implement real-time inference.

 ## iOS Preview
 Additionally, I converted the trained PyTorch model to CoreML and deployed to SwiftUI app for test.